 For those looking to apply for a Senior or Specialist Worker visa, it can seem like a daunting task.
-IAS has a dedicated team of trained immigration lawyers who can assist you with the full specialist worker route process.
+IAS has a dedicated team of trained immigration lawyers who can assist you with the full specialist worker route and Global Business Mobility Visa process.
 They can also assist a UK business in acquiring a sponsor licence to employ a foreign worker.

 Each lawyer has proven experience in assisting employers and employees in acquiring a Senior or Specialist Worker visa.
 Our team can eradicate the stress of applying, by acting on your behalf and supporting you on your journey to becoming a Senior or Specialist worker in the UK.

-For further information on how IAS can help you, call our friendly tea, today on 0121 667 6530.
+For further information on how IAS can help you with a Global Business Mobility Visa, call our friendly team today on 0121 667 6530.

 Comprehensive immigration advice tailored to your circumstances and goals.